khaitmb/Global-Covid-Data/README.md

 ### COVID-19 Global Data Trends From 2021 to Early 2022

 #### About
+As we begin to enter the early months of 2022 and finally see some alleviation from the COVID-19 pandemic, I thought that it might be informative to reflect on how the pandemic has impacted the world over the past year.
+In this analysis specifically, I chose to further investigate the cases and deaths relative to a country's population.

+The dataset I will be using for my analysis is available on [ourwolrdindata.org/covid-deaths](ourwolrdindata.org/covid-deaths).

-#### Prepare
+#### Preparation
+The dataset was first cleaned and filtered on Microsoft Excel.

-#### Analyze
+#### Analysis
 The SQL queries I used can be found [here](https://github.com/khaitmb/Global-Covid-Data/blob/main/SQL%20Queries).

 #### Share
-For my data visualization, I chose to focus specifically on infection rates by time and location.
+For my data visualization, I chose to focus on infection rates by time and location.
 I summarized these trends in a dashboard on Tableau.

 [Tableau Dashboard](https://public.tableau.com/app/profile/khaitlin.bernaldez/viz/COVID-19GlobalData_16478340396370/Dashboard2)